K-9 (film): Plot

 San Diego Police Detective Michael Dooley leaves his police car during a stakeout to contact his girlfriend, Tracy, when a helicopter attacks and destroys the car.
 At the police station, Dooley confides to his lieutenant, Byers, that the attack was likely ordered by Ken Lyman, the drug lord Dooley has been after for two years, but Dooley still insists on working alone, in spite of Byers’ attempts to get him a partner.

 Following a tip regarding an informant, Freddie, he spends the night in his personal car.
 The next morning, Dooley coerces Freddie into revealing that Lyman did order the attack and giving a tip about a warehouse where Lyman's drugs are, but its large size makes them impossible to find.
 After helping out in a tricky drug bust, Dooley asks his colleague Brannigan to loan him a K-9 to track down the drugs.
-Brannigan gets Dooley an experienced yet quirky German Shepherd named Jerry Lee.
+Brannigan gets Dooley an experienced yet quirky German Shepherd Dog named Jerry Lee.

 Dooley and Jerry Lee head to the warehouse where the search is unsuccessful - Jerry Lee initially ignores Dooley's orders, and only a marijuana joint is eventually found.
 However, at a pub where Dooley stakes out an intermediary, Benny the Mule, Jerry Lee saves Dooley when his cover is blown.
 With the dog's help, Dooley subdues Benny and learns the location of Lyman's next shipment.
 Meanwhile, Lyman kills Freddie and demands that his henchman Dillon kill Dooley before the shipment arrives.